say8425/aws-secrets-manager-actions/README.md

 Your secrets will be environment values.
 And these environment values are masked with `***`.
 So never be revealed.

+### Export environment variables to file

+You can export these environment variables to file with `OUTPUT_PATH` input parameter.
+When you define `OUTPUT_PATH`, then action create a file named as you defined.
+And environments will be exported into this file.

 ## Contributing